+44 (0)20 7306 email@example.com

-Emer is currently ranked as a Leading Junior in the Property Litigation field by The Legal 500 2016, which describes her as follow: ‘One of the top juniors at the Chancery Bar; her attention to detail and rigorous analysis [are] particularly good.’
+Emer is currently ranked as a Leading Junior in the Property Litigation field by The Legal 500 2017, which describes her as ‘Hardworking with an excellent grasp of detail’.
+The Legal 500 2016 described her as: ‘One of the top juniors at the Chancery Bar; her attention to detail and rigorous analysis [are] particularly good’.

 Emer is a member of the Property Bar Association.

 Notable cases include the following:

 Clutterbuck v Cleghorn EWHC 2558, EWCA Civ 137, (2018)